Genus one $H$-surfaces with $k$-ends in $\mathbb{H}^2\times\mathbb{R}$: Conjugate construction of -noids and -nodoids with genus one.

 \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item We have $\widetilde\Sigma_\varphi(a_1, a_2,b)$ is a multigraph up to the boundary and $\nu$ cannot be equal to zero in the horizontal geodesics $\widetilde h_1$ and $\widetilde h_2$ by the boundary maximum principle with respect to vertical planes.
 Then $\nu$ only takes the value zero along the vertical geodesics of the boundary.

-\item It follows easily by looking at the normal in the intersection between the horizontal and vertical geodesics of the boundary (see Figure~\ref{Fig-Pieza-Inicial}) and taking into account that the normal along the vertical segments rotates monotonically.
+\item Using that $\widetilde \Sigma_\varphi(a_1,a_2,b)$ is a graph with $\nu>0$, it follows easily by looking at the normal in the intersection between the horizontal and vertical geodesics of the boundary (see Figure~\ref{Fig-Pieza-Inicial}) and taking into account that the normal along the vertical segments rotates monotonically.